 Make-Ahead, Storage, and Serving Ideas

-Lemon possets are naturally low-stress because they actually benefit from being made ahead.
-Once they're set in the fridge, all that's left to do is garnish and serve, which makes them ideal for holidays, brunch, or any meal where dessert shouldn't demand last-minute energy.
-For holidays like Easter, I like to pair these make-ahead lemon possets with one more lemon dessert, such as 2 Ingredient Lemon Bars you can slice ahead of time, and a simple side like Garlic Lemon Green Beans to bring the same fresh lemon flavor to the savory dishes.
+Lemon possets are one of my favorite low-stress desserts because making them ahead doesn't just work-it actually helps.
+Once they've had time to set in the fridge, all that's left is a quick garnish right before serving.
+That makes them ideal for holidays, brunch, or any meal where I want dessert to feel special without creating one more last-minute task.
+I like to pair these make-ahead lemon possets with one more lemon dessert, such as 2 Ingredient Lemon Bars you can slice ahead of time, and a simple side like Garlic Lemon Green Beans to bring the same fresh lemon flavor to the savory dishes.

 How Far in Advance You Can Make Lemon Posset